doom-neovim/doom-nvim/README.md

   install system dependencies (and will force plugins not to do so either if they have any external dependencies).

+# Acknowledgements
+- [hlissner](https://github.com/hlissner) per doing Doom Emacs :heart:.
+- [romgrk](https://github.com/romgrk) per doing a port to Vim of the Doom One colorscheme from Doom Emacs.

 # Features

 - Minimalistic good looks inspired by modern code editors.